ExchangeBC/concierge/README.md

 The "akpalw-tools" OpenShift project is used to trigger the deployment process for all environments.

-To deploy to the Development environment, simply start a build for "akpalw-dev", and OpenShift will build and deploy HEAD from the `develop` branch.
+To deploy to the Development environment, start a build for "akpalw-dev", and OpenShift will build and deploy HEAD from the `develop` branch.

-To deploy to the Production environment, simply merge the `develop` branch into the `master` branch. "akpalw-prod" has been configured to start the deployment process for production automatically when commits are made to the `master` branch.
+To deploy to the Production environment, merge the `develop` branch into the `master` branch. "akpalw-prod" has been configured to start the deployment process for production automatically when commits are made to the `master` branch.
 Note that the Production deployment process first deploys to the Staging environment, and requires approval before the deployment continues to the Production environment.

 ## Team